dib-lab/2020-paper-sourmash-gather/manuscript.md

 polynomial-time approximation [@doi:10.1007/978-0-387-30162-4_175].
 **(Provide algorithm here.)**

-This greedy algorithm works by iteratively subtracting k-mers belonging to the genome that has the highest containment count from the metagenome (ref alg above).
+This greedy algorithm iteratively subtracts k-mers belonging to the genome that has the highest containment count from the metagenome (ref alg above).
 This results in a progressive classification of the known k-mers in the metagenome to specific genomes, in rank order of number of contained hashes.
-Note that in cases where equivalent matches are available at a particular rank, our implementation chooses a match at random.
+Note that in cases where equivalent matches are available at a particular rank, a match is chosen at random.

 In Figure @fig:gather0, we show the results of this iterative decomposition of the mock metagenome from